 - Extend the impact of Scrum throughout the organisation.

 - Scale Scrum and Agile beyond a single team.

 - Leverage your learning to gain recognition and status as the local Agile expert in your company.

 This course is aimed at any existing Certified ScrumMaster® who wishes to develop and enhance their skills.
 It will help anyone who is on the lifelong journey of incorporating Scrum values and Agile principles into their world of work.

 Are there any prerequisites?

-Look out for our A-CSPO™ (Advanced Certified Scrum Product Owner™) course coming soon - you’ll see updates in our monthly newsletter and blog.
+Look out for our A-CSPO™ (Advanced Certified Scrum Product Owner™) course coming soon.

 Footnote: This blog is specifically about Scrum Alliance certifications.
 If you would like to learn about alternative accreditation pathways and frameworks from Scaled Agile Inc, Scrum.org or many others, please contact a member of our team today.